 Visit Craigellachie Bridge

 The Craigellachie Bridge is the oldest cast iron bridge in Scotland.
-Designed by famous engineer, Thomas Telford and built between 1812 and 1814, this bridge was well ahead of its time.
-Created with a single arch span to overcome periods of extreme flooding, cast iron was used to create a lightweight frame.
-With a span of 45.7 metres, it proved to be a vital instrument in transporting goods across the river during the 19th and 20th centuries.
-Offering stunning views of the River Spey and its wildlife, this 200 year old bridge is well worth a visit.
+Designed by famous engineer Thomas Telford and built between 1812 and 1814, this bridge was well ahead of its time.
+Created with a single arch span of 45.7 metres, the ironwork was cast at the Plas Kynaston iron foundry in Denbighshire before being transported by canal and sea to Scotland for assembly.
+The bridge was designed to overcome periods of extreme flooding and proved to be vital in transporting goods across the river during the 19th and 20th centuries.

 Previous